Coping Strategies in Sport Questionnaire (CFQ) Test

 3/5

-Emotion-Focused Coping (EC)
+Emotion-Focused Coping (EFC)

 This scale reflects how strongly a teenager tends to manage stress in sport by focusing on experiencing or expressing emotions rather than addressing the situation directly.